 - Water stains on the walls of your basement.

-- Water pooling in the basement.
+- Water is pooling in the basement.

-- Salt like residue on basement walls (efflorescence).
+- Salt-like residue on basement walls (efflorescence).

 Drain Tile Cost

-To install an outdoor drain tile at the new build phase you can expect to pay anywhere between $50 and $80 a foot.
-The larger the drain the higher the cost.
+To install an outdoor drain tile at the new build phase, you can expect to pay anywhere between $50 and $80 per foot.
+The larger the drain diameter, the higher the cost.
 A good average to work with for budgeting is $70 per foot.
 This is at the higher end but should give a realistic figure for you to work with.
-That would mean you need to budget $3,500 for 50 foot of drain tile.
-This cost will increase considerably if the trench is for retro-fitting drain tile in an older home.
+That would mean you need to budget $3,500 for 50 feet of drain tile.
+This cost will increase from $25,000 to $50,000 to retrofit an exterior drain tile system for an older home.

-There are several types of dry well on the market, made from a variety of materials.
+There are several types of dry good configurations made from various materials.
 The volume of water It needs to handle will dictate the type and size of dry well you will require.
-A professional may charge up to $5000 for installation.
+A professional may charge up to $3500 for an installation.
 The most you would expect to pay for materials and self-installation is approximately $500.